davetcoleman/baxter_cpp/README.md

     sudo apt-get install python-wstool
 ```

-## Install MoveIt
+## Install MoveIt From Source

-    Note: Currently you can skip this section - the debians are still the same as of Sep 9, 2013.
+**Note:** Currently you can skip this section - the debians are still the same as of Sep 9, 2013.

 We have chosen to freeze the version of MoveIt! we are using for the short-run to ensure compatibilty with our customizations.
 We recommend you install this in a seperate workspace to decrease built times.

 ```
     mkdir -p ~/ros/ws_moveit/src